googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 reflected gradient pattern, divide 1 by two times the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to *reflect*.

+NOTE: While color stops can be defined for stop offsets outside the range [0, 1] and the color line is extended indefinitely in either direction, for a sweep gradient, only color values within the range [0, 1] are used.
+The extend mode is relevant for a sweep gradient only if color stops are defined for a sub-range smaller than [0, 1] and the extend mode is needed to fill in values for the entire [0, 1] range.
+See 5.7.11.1.2.4.

 **5.7.11.1.2.2 Linear gradients**